UPDATE – Posted August 2023:

 - Technical considerations for relocating the Pioneer Array

 - Ocean Observatories Initiative (OOI) Science Plan: Exciting Opportunities Using OOI Data.
 OOIFB.
 January 2021.
 Version 1.0.

 Phase 1 Information and the Pioneer Array Relocation Process

-For additional information about selection of the next OOI Pioneer Array location, as well as information about the Phase 1 process, please click HERE.
+For additional information about the proposed OOI Pioneer Array relocation, as well as information about the Phase 1 process, please click HERE.